BerkeleyLab/Marble/design/scripts/README.md

 ![Pcbnew](img/pcbnew_button.png)

-Unselect every layer on the right-hand side except for `F.silkS`.
-If the silkscreen doesn't clearly show up, press `b` on your keyboard.
+Press the `b` key to fill copper planes (completing connectivity and getting rid of rats-nest visual clutter), and unselect every layer on the right-hand side except for `F.silkS`.
+There's a nice "Hide All Layers" feature available by right-clicking on the layer list.

 Select the QR code, right click and select `Update footprint...`.
 Click `Update` and `Close`.

-The Above instructions are tested with KiCad 5.1.8.
+The above instructions are tested with KiCad 5.1.8.
 Be aware of KiCad issue [#6514](https://gitlab.com/kicad/code/kicad/-/issues/6514).
 If the results look corrupted and you are not able to scan the QR code from the PCB layout editor, select `Modern Toolset (Fallback)` under KiCad Preferences.

-This includes Gerbers and BoM files.
-See `manufacturing.sh`.
-There are two GUI actions that must be performed by hand, before the script can take over.

 ### Generate the manufacturing package